UkrainianHulk/bittorrent-utils/README.md

 * Install Node.js if not installed already.
 Recommended version is [v13.14.0](https://nodejs.org/download/release/v13.14.0/)

-  > Node.js v13.14.0 is used for compatibility with Windows 7, in other cases you can try newer versions of Node.js
+  > **NOTE:** Node.js v13.14.0 is used for compatibility with Windows 7 only, in other cases you can try newer versions of Node.js

 * [Download](https://github.com/UkrainianHulk/bittorrent-utils/archive/refs/heads/main.zip) and unzip script or use git: